-3.1 GNSS Terminology
+3.1.1 GNSS Terminology

-Terminology used in GNSS (Global Navigation Satellite System) based technologies is somewhat confusing and shall not be relied-upon alone to certify a given approach for use in hydrographic positioning.
-Differential GNSS is the general positioning technique wherein two or more receiver-antenna pairs are used to position an unknown point relative to a known point.
+Terminology used in GNSS-based technologies can be somewhat confusing and labels alone shall not be taken at face value to certify a given system for use in hydrographic positioning.
+In general, differential GNSS is the general positioning technique wherein two or more receiver-antenna pairs are used to position an unknown point relative to a known point.
 Precise Point Positioning (PPP) GNSS is a "single receiver" technique that achieves better performance than standalone, non-differential GNSS.
-Certain PPP techniques employ relative positioning aspects to improve precision.
+Modern PPP techniques employ a network of GNSS receivers to improve precision, transparent to the user.

-The term DGPS is used herein to refer to the specific class of techniques in differential GPS/GNSS that achieve meter-level positioning.
-The U.S. Coast Guard (USCG) Nationwide (coastal) DGPS and the Federal Aviation Administration Wide Area Augmentation (FAA WAAS) are examples of service providers of this technology, both of which are capable of meeting horizontal positioning standards for NOAA hydrographic surveys.
+The initialism DGPS is used herein to refer to the specific class of techniques in differential GPS/GNSS that achieve meter-level positioning and therefore is usually limited in application to horizontal control.
+The U.S. Coast Guard (USCG) National DGPS (NDGPS) and the Federal Aviation Administration Wide Area Augmentation (FAA

+WAAS) are examples of service providers of this technology, both of which are capable of meeting horizontal positioning standards for NOAA hydrographic surveys.
+The NDGPS service was established to meet a USCG requirements mandate that is now satisfied by un-augmented GPS; a staged reduction to discontinue the NDGPS service was published in the March 2018 Federal Register Notice.

-Ellipsoid referenced survey (ERS) 3-D control capable of meeting the more stringent vertical positioning requirements requires an improvement in GNSS positioning control over that afforded by meter-level DGPS.
-ERS work leverages the family of methods known as kinematic GPS/GNSS (KGPS) and those specialized PPP techniques that better resolve precision.
+Ellipsoid referenced survey (ERS) 3-D control capable of meeting the more stringent vertical positioning requirements necessitates an improvement in GNSS positioning control over that afforded by the meter-level DGPS technology.
+ERS work leverages the family of methods known as kinematic GPS/GNSS (KGPS), as well as those specialized PPP techniques that are sufficient to meet the NOS specification for vertical control in hydrographic surveys.